-Tuition and all other fees and charges are due and payable prior to the beginning of each term at the Office of Fiscal Affairs, located in the Administration building.
-Financial settlement, which consists of tuition and fees may be made by personal payment or authorized financial aid (loans, scholarships, grants, third parties, etc.).
+Tuition and all other fees and charges are due prior to the beginning of each term at the Office of Fiscal Affairs, located in the Administration building.
+Financial settlement, which consists of tuition and fees, may be made by personal payment or authorized financial aid (loans, scholarships, grants, third parties, etc.).
 Visa and MasterCard credit cards are accepted for all charges.
 An alternate payment plan is offered via the web site: http://stuaccts.atu.edu.
 Registration is not complete until all financial obligations have been satisfied.
 Failure to make financial settlement may result in cancellation of the student's class schedule.

 The student identification number is assigned as the student's account number for billing purposes.
-If the student wishes to not use their Social Security Number, an alternate nine digit number will be assigned as the student identification number upon written request to the Office of Student Services.
+An alternate nine digit number will be assigned as the student identification number upon written request to the Office of Student Services.

 Monthly billing statements are payable upon receipt.
-Invoices for preregistration are mailed approximately thirty days prior to the first day of class.
+Preregistration invoices for fall and spring are mailed approximately thirty days prior to the first day of class.
 Students must return the top portion of the preregistration invoice along with applicable payment by the due date.

-Payment of Accounts Students with delinquent accounts are not eligible for diplomas, transcripts, recommendations, advance registration, or readmission to any term.
+Students with delinquent accounts are not eligible for diplomas, transcripts, recommendations, advance registration, or readmission to any term.
 Collection fees for outstanding debts owed to Arkansas Tech University - Ozark Campus may be assessed to the student.